aws-samples/reinvent2018-dev303-code/docs/lab2.md

 This will show a monitoring dashboard for all cluster nodes.

-To create a dashboard to monitor all pods, repeat the same process as above and enter **3146** as dashboard id.
+To create a dashboard to monitor all pods, repeat the same process as above and paste the **JSON** contents from the file `deploy/monitoring/pod-dashboard.json` into the input field.

 # Next Step